Ar-Kareem/SAT_puzzle_solver/README.md

 # Puzzles

-Only a few puzzles in the website have solvers implemented here.
-Here we list them:
+The puzzles that have solvers implemented are listed below:

 ## Nonograms (Puzzle Type #1)